lukso-network/website-support-center/docs/universalprofilecloud/dashboard.md

 - See the Universal Profiles you have created.
 - Add Recovery with 2FA authentication.
 - Recover a Universal Profile you have created.
-- See you relayer quota
+- See your quota left on relayer
 - View your universal profile and edit it (pictures, infos, etc...)

 ![Universal Profile Management](/img/general/recovery-dashboard.png)